fabitosh/swe-directional-stiffness/README.md

 ### uberplotMaskedVolPair.m
 * Transforms the volumes to pointclouds (pcls)
 * Aligns the second pcl to the first using the differences of the principal component analysis (PCA).
 This alignment is dependant on the similarity of the two masks.
 As main axes are untouched, a reasonable alignment between the volumes is required.
 * Computes stiffness interpretations of the volumes and visualizes them on top of the masks.
-The data is flattened onto the x-y-pane and smoothened with a gaussian convolution filter in _compSmoothed2DStiffnessArray()_
+The data is flattened onto the x-y-pane and smoothened with a gaussian convolution filter in _compSmoothed2DStiffnessArray()_.
+Additionaly a threshold is introduced, requiring a minimum amount of measurements to be represented in the plot.
 * Alternatively, stiffness is plotted for different variables.
 To make the scatter plot better interpretable, _binnedDataVisualisation()_ also mean and standard deviations for _nr_bins_ equally spread segments of the dependent variable.